 National Cremation Society Fruitland Park, FL Sponsors Golf Tournament Benefiting Cancer Fighters and Survivors National Cremation Society is dedicated to assisting families through the toughest times in their lives, so they are proud to sponsor the 19th Annual “Go for the Green” Golf Classic which supports the fighters and survivors of prostate and ovarian cancer.
 Continue reading

-When you are young, you hardly worry about the prospect of falling.
+How to Prevent Slip and Fall Accidents When you are young, you hardly worry about the prospect of falling.
 Generally, the worst that happens is a small bruise, be it on your tailbone or your ego.
-Even if the fall is more severe than usual, broken bones tend to recover more easily when you’re younger, and you retain a greater independence during Continue reading
+Even if the fall is more severe than usual, broken bones tend to recover more easily when you’re younger, Continue reading

 While everyone should take the time to consider their end-of-life plans with family and loved ones, that process is all the more important for veterans and active service members.
-That’s because there are a number of circumstances, benefits, and services these men and women will have to take into consideration that don’t apply to the Continue reading
+There are several circumstances, benefits, and services these men and women will have to consider that don’t apply to the civilian population.
+These benefits apply to Continue reading

 These days, eco-conscious decisions can be found in just about every industry.
 Across the U.S., more and more people are trying to reduce their carbon footprint, limit their pollution, recycle more often, compost their biodegradable trash, and drive in electric cars – or just bike.
 The funeral industry is no different: Families have begun seeking Continue reading